 There is only one way to ensure that professional air quality testing is performed correctly and that is to use a certified mold inspector.
 A certified mold inspector will perform a very scientific test that can determine exactly what the mold spores levels are and more importantly, are elevated.
 Only elevated mold spores will negatively affect a person’s health.

-An experienced and certified mold inspector will also know the most important places to administer these tests.
+An experienced and certified mold inspector will know the most important places to administer these tests.
 The conditions in which to take a mold test are equally important.
 Making sure all windows are closed, the HVAC system is turned off and any pets or children are not running past the testing equipment are all key to guaranteeing the accuracy of the test.
 Some DIY home mold testing kits are advertised as being able to detect mold in any area of the home where you place the kit.
 The problem with this idea is that there is always mold in the air in all homes or businesses and so these kits will only confirm the obvious.
+Learn more about how to test air quality in your home from our blog, written by a professional air quality tester (and Moisture Science owner), Tom McGuire.

 How Is Professional Air Quality Testing Done?